antonio-gil/Mp3Tag_WS_MetalArchives_Proxy/README.md

 ## Pre-requisites

-To be able to run this proxy server Python 3.12.10 needs to be installed and can be downloaded from [Python offical site](https://www.python.org/downloads/release/python-31210/).
+To be able to run this proxy server Python 3.12.10 needs to be installed and can be downloaded from [Python official site](https://www.python.org/downloads/release/python-31210/).

 ## Installation

-**Disclaimer**: Please note that these instructions are based on a Windows 10 environment using Powershell, and they can and will vary when applied to other systems.
+**Disclaimer**: Please note that these instructions are based on a Windows 10 environment using PowerShell, and they can and will vary when applied to other systems.
 I will update this readme them some time later to include them.

 ### Automatic (Windows only-ish)

-To install all required components, and apply required configurations for this proxy, just run included Powershell Script `setup.ps1` on a Powershell terminal.
+To install all required components, and apply required configurations for this proxy, just run included PowerShell Script `setup.ps1` on a PowerShell terminal.

 There are a number of ways to do this, but the easiest way, in my opinion, is to do right click on the file, and select "Run with PowerShell".

 ### Manual

-Once donwloaded latest version of all file, open a Powershell terminal and navigate to scripts location, and follow these steps.
+Once downloaded latest version of all file (available on `releases` section), open a PowerShell terminal and navigate to scripts location, and follow these steps.

 Also, please note that following commands will use the same names as `setup.ps1` script.